-During calendar year 2015, six audits were conducted, and the vice fund records were accurately reconciled to vault cash on each occasion.
-Replenishments for the year totaled \$194,922.
-The number of transactions per audit period ranged from 122 to 169.
+During calendar year 2016, six audits were conducted, and the Imprest Fund records were accurately reconciled to vault cash on each occasion.
+Replenishments for the year totaled \$223,804.
+The number of transactions per audit period ranged from 128 to 204.
 For randomly selected items tested, Division personnel pulled the official documentation related to the case.
 Auditors reviewed each file to determine that the departmental policies and procedures had been followed.
 In addition, random property reports were selected for testing.
 Auditors visited the Property Control Bureau to verify that each selected item was on hand and packaged properly.
 There were no exceptions.

-2. Division officers submitted documentation timely in 97% of cases.
+2. Division officers submitted documentation timely in 96% of cases.

-There were 933 cash advances and informant pays totaling \$314,019 issued during calendar year 2015.
+There were 990 cash advances and informant pays totaling \$439,658 issued during calendar year 2016.
 As noted in the Background section, the Division has a detailed procedure for handling cash advances.

 Unused advances are common and expected.
 Officers make tentative plans for the use of funds, but many times return the funds without completing a transaction.
-In 2015, 38% of the funds advanced were returned unused.
+In 2016, 49% of the funds advanced were returned unused.

 Division supervisors have acted to reduce the amount of time unused funds are held by officers.
 Advances with \$1,000 or more unspent require return of unused funds during the shift the funds were obtained.
-During 2015, 24 cash advances were over \$1,000 each, totaling \$48,550.
-One such advance was returned late.
+During 2016, 28 cash advances were over \$1,000 each, totaling \$52,098.
+One advance was returned late.

 Advances under \$1,000 are more common and also have been subjected to ongoing supervisory attention.
 Supervisors enforce Division policies to ensure advanced funds are accounted for, including a 30-day time limit for the return of unused funds and documentation in support of expenses.
-During 2015, unused funds and expense documentation was submitted late for 17 advances and 12 informant pays.
-This represented 3% of such transactions, a significant reduction to the 19% and 12% rates of late submission in 2013 and 2014, respectively.
+During 2016, unused funds and expense documentation were submitted late for 27 advances and 10 informant pays.
+This represented 4% of such transactions, similar to the 3% rate of 2015, and significantly reduced from 19% and 12% experienced in 2013 and 2014, respectively.

 Actions Taken: CMPD's Vice and Narcotics Division supervisors implemented a Vice Policy which tracks late vouchers and imposes penalties for non-compliance.
-During 2015, 90 officers initiated vice transactions; of those, 15 received verbal warnings and one officer was suspended from receiving fund advances for 180 days.
+During 2016, 74 officers initiated vice transactions.
+Of those, 18 received written warnings and five officers were suspended from receiving fund advances for 30 days.